The NBN & the consumer experience: scope & status

 |Education and awareness

-For consumers, the ACMA will be providing new materials to assist consumers and businesses to get the best out of their services on the new Network.
+For consumers, the ACMA will be providing new materials to help consumers and businesses to get the best out of their NBN services.

 |From June 2018